Let us Find Out the Basics- What is Sanatana Dharma?

-When we deliberate upon Sanatana Dharma vs Hinduism, Sanatana means eternal, never beginning nor ending.
-Dharma is from dhri, meaning to hold together, to sustain.
-Sanatana Dharma eternally holds All together.
+What is Sanatana Dharma?
+In Hinduism the term, Sanatana means eternal, never beginning nor ending.
+Dharma is from Dhri, meaning to hold together, to sustain.
+So the meaning of Sanatana Dharma is to eternally hold All together.

-Hinduism on the other hand is the modern term for the ancient Sanatana Dharma.
+Hinduism, on the other hand, is the modern term for the ancient Sanatana Dharma.
+What is Sanatana Dharma?
 Both the terms in Sanatana Dharma vs Hinduism have been ex-changeably used in India to represent one another.
 Sanatana is ancient and Hinduism is the refined concept.

 The universal flow of Dharma, regardless of what name you call it, whether Dharma or some other name, has eternally existed.
 It has been before any of the great teachers were born.
 It is not better than, or alternative to, but is inclusive of all.
 Dharma is that out of which our earth and humanity itself emerged.
 Dharma not only is, but always was, and always will be.
 To live in alignment with, and to know the true nature of that Sanatana Dharma is one of the ways of describing the higher goal of life.